 The 800, 801 and 807 lines lead to Saint-Jean-Baptiste, at the Honoré-Mercier/D’Aiguillon and Station D’Youville stops.

 Sandwiched between Old Québec and Montcalm, rue Saint-Jean, the main shopping street, runs through the entire neighbourhood.
 Over barely 1 km, you can find everything you need to please everyone, and then some!

-Foodies will go crazy for the little bistros that feature local cuisine, as well as all the food-related shops: fine bakeries, grocery stores, chocolate stores, health-food counters, cafés, gelateria… In fact, the J.A.
-Moisan grocery store, open since 1871, prides itself on being the oldest grocery store in North America!
+Foodies will go crazy for the little bistros that feature local cuisine, as well as all the food-related shops: fine bakeries, grocery stores, chocolate stores, health-food counters, cafés, gelateria… Open since 1871, the J.A.
+Moisan grocery store prides itself on being the oldest grocery store in North America!

 The culinary adventure continues with a bit of bar and pub-hopping, where the flowing taps of microbrewery beers from Québec City and all over the province await you.
 Live music, jam sessions, poetry readings, artistic performances: Saint-Jean-Baptiste's stages welcome a host of events to get your feet moving and liven up your nights.

 Along rue Saint-Jean, fill your bookcases with second-hand treasures and beef up your music library with tips from passionate record dealers.